g-farrelly/Brews-Brothers-Coffee/README.md

 --------------------------------------------------------------------------------
 📖 About the Project
 --------------------------------------------------------------------------------
-**Brews Brothers Coffee** is a responsive HTML & CSS website inspired by a local coffee shop.
+**Brews Brothers Coffee** is a desktop HTML & CSS website inspired by a local coffee shop.
 It showcases the café’s atmosphere, menu, and story while demonstrating front-end web design and layout fundamentals.